zeltagq/zelta-homepage/index.md

   <link rel="shortcut icon" type="image/x-icon" href="favicon.ico">
 </head>

-### Zelta
+### Project Zelta
 *Zelta is a secure and anonymous messaging service.
-The zelta project thrives to provide an environment for highly confidential conversations as well as your daily small talk.
+The zelta project aims to provide a secure environment for highly confidential conversations as well as mundane small talk.
 It only has a cli client to protect you against various web and mobile vulnerabilities.
 It is cross platform compatible with the only runtime dependency being Node JS.*

 ### Architecture (High Level Overview)
 * Zelta has a cli client, a server tier and a database tier.